 So with all that in mind, let’s look at five of the best mobile deals around at the moment — both with and without a phone.
 If you’ve got your own phone at hand you’re in the best position to save big money, but if you don’t have a smartphone handy, you can get a high quality one surprisingly cheap — as long as you don’t chase the latest and greatest model!

 Going with Telstra comes with a few key advantages — not least their stellar network, which operates at full 4GX speed with the right phone.
 What that means is flawless internet service no matter where you are, and crystal-clear calls with coverage across Australia, unrivalled by any other provider.
-Telstra’s $59 “S” phone plan gives you 3GB of data — plenty for day-to-day use — and unlimited talk and text across Australia.
-The value comes from pairing this plan with one of the older (but still super-capable) iPhones, and the pick of them is the iPhone 6, which is literally free on a two year contract with this plan (or you can opt for the iPhone 7 for $24/month extra).
+Telstra’s $49 phone plan gives you 30GB of data + a bonus 30GB data — plenty for streaming and daily use — and unlimited talk and text across Australia.
+The value comes from pairing this plan with one of the older (but still super-capable) iPhones, and the pick of them is the iPhone 6S, which is almost free on a two year contract with the $59/mth plan (or you can opt for the iPhone 7 for $20/month extra on the $59/mth plan as well).
 It’s the perfect plan to get you set up.

 #2 – Southern Phone Motorola Moto C